 48-year-old Endalech Haile has been teaching Amharic at Dil Betigil Primary School, in Addis Ababa since 2009.
-"I have always wanted to be a teacher or a police officer."
-I went to school in a very rural area in south Gondar, and there was a shortage of teachers, so when I was in grade 6, I used to teach grade I and 2 students," she shares her journey as a teacher.
-"I began developing an interest in teaching children when I was in grades 5 and 6.
-Since then, I have always loved teaching.
-I now have over 25 years of teaching experience."
+"I have always wanted to be a teacher or a police officer. "

+I went to school in a very rural area in south Gondar, and there was a shortage of teachers, so when I was in grade 6, I used to have over 25 years of teaching experience."

 "In my village, it wasn't common to send girls to school .
 In an environment whereby getting their girls married as children was a perceived honor for families, my father's preference to send me to school was a rare chance."
 Say Endalech, explaining her father's influence in achieving her dream.

 "My father told me that some men have requested him to marry me off, but he chose education.
 I am thankful."

 "Every morning, I wake up so motivated to come to school, I prepare my lecture and come to my students.
 I have been working as a teacher for such a long time, but I am always happy with my students and look forward to seeing them every day," says Endalech about her enthusiasm to work.

-Full story Celebrating waste: How do we build an ecosystem in solid waste recycling, reuse, and upcycling?
+Celebrating waste: How do we build an ecosystem in solid waste recycling, reuse, and upcycling?